juftin/camply/docs/contributing.md

     hatch env create
     ```

-3. If you need to, you can link hatch's virtual environment to your IDE.
+3. If you need to, you can link a hatch virtual environment to your IDE.
-    It's located in the `.venv` directory at the root of the project.
+    They can be located by name with the `env find` command:

+    ```shell
+    hatch env find test
+    ```

 4. Activate the Virtual Environment